Language: EN

 greet("María"); // Hello, María

-Sometimes, a function can optionally return a value.
+Sometimes, a function may optionally return a value.
 That is, it can return a value or undefined.
-In these cases, a type union can be used.
+In these cases, a union of types (type union) can be used.

 function findElement(arr: number[], value: number): number | undefined {